jsliang/eqHeight.coffee/README.md

 EqualHeight.coffee is written in [CoffeeScript](http://coffeescript.org/).

-If you're modifying EqualHeight.coffee, make sure to modify `jquery.equalheight.coffee`, not `jquery.equalheight.js`.
+If you're contributing to EqualHeight.coffee, make sure to modify `jquery.equalheight.coffee`, not `jquery.equalheight.js`.